getsmart-token/gs_help_int/content/en/_index.md

 ---
 title: GetSmart Token Help Internal
+description: The help documentation for developing, deploying, maintaining and supportin the GetSmart Token project.
+A project by the non-profit Digital Financial Aid Corp
+date: 2024-09-05T14:44:38.383Z
 ---

 {{< blocks/cover title="Welcome to Getsmart Token Help.
 This is the internal documentation." image_anchor="top" height="full" >}}